strojank/ae5-prefect/README.md

    will include a `flow.register` statement for each flow you wish to include here.
 The flows should _not_ be run by the script (`flow.run`), only registered.
 4. Launch a terminal and run `prefect_run.sh`.
-This will authenticate to the server, register your flows, and launch a local agent.
+This will create a local Dask cluster, authenticate to the server, register your flows, and launch a local agent.
 Head over to Prefect Cloud and confirm that the agent has successfully connected, and if you wish launch runs of each flow to confirm that they are operating